Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 # Comparison
 Common points
-- If the number of hidden nodes is set to 2 rather than 4, both stabilities are not good that the results are inconsistent when performed multiple times.
+- If the number of hidden nodes is set to 2 rather than 4, results are inconsistent when performed multiple times.
-- If the number of hidden nodes is set to 4, both stabilities are good that the results are consistent.
+- If the number of hidden nodes is set to 4, results are consistent and performances get better.

 Difference
-- Performance of the genetic algorithm is better that loss decreases quickly with fewer generations and increasing num_offsprings makes decreasing loss faster.
+- Performance of the genetic algorithm shows better that loss decreases quickly with fewer generations and increasing num_offsprings makes loss decrease even faster.
 - Complexity of implementing backpropagation is simpler and much simpler if auto-grad system will be applied, whereas implementing genetic algorithms is more complex.

 My opinion
-- If the number of hidden nodes is set to a large number such as 400, results of the backpropagation are inconsistent that can be thought to the same in the genetic algorithm as well.
+- If the number of hidden nodes is set to a large number such as 400, results of the backpropagation become inconsistent that can be considered to the same in the genetic algorithm.
 - The genetic algorithm is better in XOR because it may not be getting stuck in local minima.
 - Backpropagation will be better at more complex tasks because it adjust weights gradually through error correction, which enables to learn intricate patterens.